 Comparison to Starbucks and Verizon

 To make a worthy comparison, let’s look at proven businesses we are all familiar with, to demonstrate these three key characteristics.
-Then let’s compare the results to the business of owning of mobile home parks.
+Then let’s compare the results to the business of owning of mobile home park investments.

 - Demand.
 In addition to the demand created by the daily habits of coffee drinkers, there is also demand for convenient locations and a place to meet on just about every corner.
 What Starbucks has created caters to the coffee lover who wants the same coffee experience every time, at every location.
 On the surface, this appears to be a perfect business when you consider how this habit of drinking coffee is passed down to the next generation, who are potential Starbucks customers of the future.